RakibulHasanRatul/dhaka-house-rent-predictor/speedtest.md

 Well, for further look to my scratch implementation of linear regression, I have created a speed test against Scikit-Learn's implementation.
 The results are quite interesting.
 I found that my implementation is faster than Scikit-Learn's for this dataset!
 Although this dataset has only 5333 rows only.

+But, it's only the one side of the story.
+The scratch implementation is definitely faster, but only for smaller datasets.
+As the dataset size increases, the performance of the scratch implementation degrades significantly compared to Scikit-Learn's implementation!

 ## Results With Smaller Datasets

+Firstly, I created a python script to measure the speeds of each implementations.
+I left the code as it is for preprocessing.
+The current version generates a less number of elements in the feature vector for each location.

 After running the speed test using the [script](#script-i-used) provided below, I got the following results: